WHAT ARE THE MAIN DIFFERENCES BETWEEN MARBLE, GRANITE AND QUARTZ?

 Granite and marble worktops are actually natural stone slabs, quarried from the ground in large blocks which are then cut, shaped and polished to fit the end customer’s requirements.
 Quartz worktops are man-made from 93% crushed quartz mixed with 7% resin.
 As Quartz worktops are manufactured they come in a wide range of colours and patterns, whereas granite comes in more natural stone colours.
 Marble is very distinctive with its veined appearance.

 This depends on many things and unfortunately, there is no straightforward answer!
 The price is down to several factors including which brand it is, and – in the case of marble and granite – where it has come from.
 The thickness of the worktops is obviously a factor, and some of the cheaper brands achieve a lower price by offering thinner cuts of marble, granite or quartz.
 In the long term, cheap quartz with no warranty can stain and the surface can become textured.

 HOW DO I KNOW WHICH ONE IS RIGHT FOR MY KITCHEN?

-Our showroom is the ideal place to come and see examples of marble, granite, and quartz to help you decide which one is right for you.
+Our showroom is the ideal place to come and see examples of granite and quartz to help you decide which one is right for you.

 WHICH IS MORE HARDWEARING?

-Granite and marble are both naturally porous stones, and so must be sealed to prevent staining.
+Granite and marble are both naturally porous stones and so must be sealed to prevent staining.
 We recommend that this is done every year.
-Quartz is non-porous and so does not require sealing.
+Quartz is virtually non-porous and so does not require sealing.
 Of the three materials, quartz and granite are the strongest.

 ISN’T IT BETTER TO BUY OUR WORKTOPS FROM THE SUPPLIER OF OUR NEW KITCHEN CABINETS, RATHER THAN BUYING THEM DIRECT?